Classic Moscow Mule

 Erin’s Easy Entertaining Tips

-Moscow Mules are the perfect party drink because they only require three ingredients, and those ingredients are pretty easy to prep in bulk.
+These vodka ginger beer drinks are the perfect party sipper because they only require three ingredients, and those ingredients are easy to prep in bulk.
+They’re also excellent for a hot summer day.

 If you’re going to host people and offer Moscow Mules, I suggest making a “Mule Bar” on a surface in your kitchen or living room.
-Why?
-So guests can measure out their ingredients and stir up their drinks without needing your assistance!
-And since this cocktail is so simple to make, your guests can definitely do this, too.
+Let guests can measure out their ingredients and stir up their drinks without your assistance!

 Here are a few things to do to make life easier on you:

-- One to two hours before the party, squeeze the limes and get that lime juice ready.
-I don’t recommend using jarred lime juice, as it’s not nearly as fresh-tasting.
+- One to two hours before the party, squeeze the limes and get the lime juice ready.
+Don’t use shelf stable lime juice because it’s not nearly as fresh-tasting.
 Keep in mind that if you squeeze the limes earlier that the juice will become more potent.

 - Quarter your limes in advance, too.
 Keep ‘em in a food storage container in the fridge for up to a few days before your gathering.